On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Gradient descent method with fixed-point arithmetic

 \subsubsection{Case II}

-In Case II, each of the entry of the updating vector $\bf{d}^{(k)}$ takes one of the values in $\{0, u, -u\}$; when it is $0$, property \refeq{eq:bound_gradient} implies that $\nabla f(\wt\bx^{(k)})_i=0$.
+In Case II, each of the entries of the updating vector $\wt{\bd}^{(k)}$ takes one of the values in $\{0, u, -u\}$; when it is $0$, property \cref{eq:bound_gradient} implies that $\nabla f(\wt\bx^{(k)})_i=0$.
 Therefore, we have $\sigma_{2,i}=0$, which does not influence the convergence of GD.
-For our analysis it is convenient to single out the cases where the rounded gradient has some components that are exactly zero.
-More formally, we denote the finite set of values that the $i$th component of $\nabla f(\wt\bx^{(k)})$ may assume by $\calw_i$.
-We define $\calw^{\ast}_{i}:= \calw_i\backslash\{0\}$.
-Note that $\calw^{\ast}_{i}$ can be empty for some entries of $\nabla f(\wt\bx^{(k)})$, but when it is empty for all $i$, in accordance with \refeq{eq:bound_gradient}, it implies that $\nabla f(\wt\bx^{(k)})=0$ and GD converges to the optimal point.
-Before we start our analysis, we recall a basic property of conditional expectation to facilitate the further proof.
+For our analysis, it is convenient to single out the cases where the rounded gradient has some components that are exactly zero.
+More formally, we denote the finite set of nonzero values that the $i$th component of $\nabla f(\wt\bx^{(k)})$ may assume by $\calw_i^{(k)}$.
+Note that $\calw^{(k)}_{i}$ can be empty for some entries of $\nabla f(\wt\bx^{(k)})$, but when it is empty for all $i$, in accordance with \cref{eq:bound_gradient}, it implies that $\nabla f(\wt\bx^{(k)})=0$ and GD has reached a stationary point.
+Additionally, \cref{eq:d_c2} shows that GD is highly likely to reach a state of stagnation when the quantity $t\ \nabla f(\bx^{(k)})_i+t\,\sigma_{1,i}^{(k)}$ is small.
+In particular, when $t\ \nabla f(\bx^{(k)})_i+t\,\sigma_{1,i}^{(k)}<\frac{u}{2}$, the use of RN will cause $\wt{d}_i^{(k)}=0$, resulting in the stagnation of GD.
+In the following propositions, we show that the use of stochastic rounding can ensure the monotonicity of the objective function and achieve linear convergence of GD.
+Before we start our analysis, we recall a basic property of conditional expectation to facilitate further proof.